jgmalcolm/jgmalcolm.github.io/_posts/2015-03-28-clerkships.md

 labor.

-**Surgery.** Review pelvic anatomy: ovarian artery comes off the aorta, branches of the internal iliac, genitofemoral and iliohypogastric nerve paths and cutaneous distributions, ligaments holding up the uterus and ovaries, etc.
-Get used to looking at the pelvis from a laparoscopic viewpoint.
+**Surgery.** Review pelvic anatomy: ovarian artery comes off the aorta, branches of the internal iliac, genitofemoral/iliohypogastric/ilioinguinal nerve paths and cutaneous distributions (watch your retraction), ligaments holding up the uterus and ovaries, etc.  Get used to looking at the pelvis from a laparoscopic viewpoint.
 More than on outpatient, when appropriate before the surgery starts, perform a bimanual exam so you get an appreciation for uterus size/position, ovaries, fibroids, etc.  If you're assigned "down below" during the procedure, don't contaminate "up above".

 **Shelf.** [Blueprints][blueprints-obgyn] covers everything in perfectly simple detail.
 Skim this early in your rotation, and then reread topics in